Plastic Waste, Our Oceans, & Us

-Around 8 million metric tons of plastic are dumped into the ocean each year.
+The problem with plastic waste in the ocean is huge.
+Unfathomable even.
+We dump around 8 million metric tons of plastic into the ocean each year.

-Every minute, one garbage truck’s worth of plastic is dumped into the ocean.
+Every minute, we dump around one garbage truck’s worth of plastic waste in the ocean.

 Combine this immense amount of plastic waste with the way sea currents work, and it should come as no surprise that plastic waste has been found at depths as far as 11 kilometers.
 What’s more, vast patches of plastic waste have formed across the ocean’s surface.

 Today, we know there are five of these massive plastic patches.
 The largest is found in the Pacific Ocean, between Hawaii and California.
 It is known as “The Great Pacific Garbage Patch (GPGP),” and it is roughly the size of Texas.
-It is estimated that by the year 2050 there will be more plastic than fish in the ocean if measured by weight.
+Researchers estimate that by the year 2050 there will be more plastic than fish in the ocean if measured by weight.

-This progressive pollution is dangerous for numerous reasons:
+This progressive pollution of plastic waste in the ocean is dangerous for numerous reasons:

 Adverse effects on wildlife

-It is a well-known phenomenon that animals get caught in plastic and suffer unnatural deformities trying to grow around waste like soda rings.
-Some animals also struggle to distinguish plastic from food, and their stomachs end up filling with matter they can’t digest, which will remain there until they starve, without space left to eat what they need.
+We all have heard about animals getting caught in plastic in the ocean.
+They suffer unnatural deformities trying to grow around waste like soda rings.
+Some animals also struggle to distinguish plastic from food, and their stomachs end up filling with matter they can’t digest.
+This matter remains there until they starve, without space left to eat what they need.

-The probability of plastic becoming part of an animal’s diet increases proportionally to their nearness to these plastic islands.
-Turtles caught by fisheries around the patches have been reported to have a diet made up of up to 74% plastic by weight.
+Naturally, the incidence of plastic waste as part of an animal’s diet increases proportionally with their proximity to these plastic islands.
+Researchers who catch turtles around the patches found them to have a diet with up to 74% plastic by weight.

-Plastic waste in oceans is a problem from every possible perspective, including one of pure self-interest.
-This significant issue impacts us directly, as a lot of the fish we consume—Brown Trout, Cisco, Perch, and many more—all have ingested plastic microfibers at one point or another.
+Plastic waste in the ocean is a problem from every possible perspective, including one of pure self-interest.
+This significant issue impacts us directly.
+A lot of the fish we consume—Brown Trout, Cisco, Perch, and many more—all have ingested plastic microfibers at one point or another.
 These plastic microfibers can end up in our own digestive systems, causing health complications we are just beginning to research.

 Furthermore, until not long ago, sea salt was considered superior to your average table or mine salt, due to its higher mineral content.
 This is not the case today, as microplastic is now found in 90% of sea salt.
 What’s more, LDPE gas emissions can be traced all the way into the salt itself.
 You’re probably better off with Kosher, Himalayan, Celtic, or even regular table salt.